 The Defender was launched with two diesel 'Ingenium' 2.0-litre turbo engines badged D200 and D240, returning up to 32.2mpg in the 90 and 31.7mpg in the Defender 110.
 CO2 emissions span from 230-253g/km (WLTP).

 These have been replaced for 2021, with a new 3.0-litre straight-six diesel engine boasting mild-hybrid tech.
-The D200 version of this engine can manage up to 32.5mpg, exactly the same figure as the more powerful D300 model.
+The D200 version of this engine can manage around 32mpg, a figure which is closely matched by the more powerful D300 model.
 The D250 emits from between 219 and 226g/km of CO2, while the D300 has emissions figures from 220 to 229g/km of CO2, placing them firmly into the top BiK band for business drivers.